Computational Life: How Well-formed, Self-replicating Programs Emerge from Simple Interaction: Discussion

 In this paper we showed examples of several computational substrates where life---identified by the rise and dominant take-over by self-replicating programs---can emerge from a pre-life period.
 We showed how variants of BF spontaneously create self-replicators from primordial soups of different dimensionalities mostly due to self-modification with or without background mutation rates.
 We also showed anecdotal evidence that this is the beginning of more complex dynamics.
 We showed how different languages and paradigms such as Forth and Z80 and 8080 CPUs also result in similar behaviors.
 Finally, we showed a counterexample with \texttt{SUBLEQ}-like languages where we were unable to catalyze the spontaneous emergence of self-replicators.
 In our preliminary analyses, \texttt{SUBLEQ}-like languages seem to have a much higher expected length for a functioning initial self-replicator.
 We believe that such a length plays a critical role in determining how likely self-replicators are to arise but we expect it to not be the sole factor at play.

 We argue that this set of computational substrates shows a new way of discovering and arriving at life.
 The behavior of such systems is markedly different from auto-catalytic networks and biologically-inspired systems.
 Our analysis starts at the pre-life period as opposed to the experiments performed in Tierra and AVIDA where they began with hand-crafted self-replicators.
-Moreover, our initial explorations and the ones observed in similar systems such as Tierra and AVIDA suggest that this may be just the beginning of the complexity of behaviors that can emerge and flourish in such systems.
+Unlike previous work on computational substrates focused on pre-life where they observed self-replicators arise due to random initialization or mutation~\cite{RASMUSSEN1990111, rasmussen1991matter, PARGELLIS1996111}, we showed that self-modification is the main culprit for self-replicator to arise in most of the experiments we performed.
+Moreover, our initial explorations and the ones observed in similar systems such as Tierra, AVIDA and Coreworld suggest that this may be just the beginning of the complexity of behaviors that can emerge and flourish in such systems.

 Several open questions arise from these investigations that warrant further investigations.
 How much complexity can spontaneously arise in open-ended computational systems?
 What are the distinguishing properties of a system that encourages or inhibits the rise of self-replicators?
 Is there a way for us to guide the evolution of such systems into developing increasingly complex functions?
 Finally, what kind of evolution can arise in these computational systems?
 Would it be similar to what we observe in nature or would it manifest notable differences?